tkrumpol/find_pyomo_constraints/readme.md

 You should put your project code in a directory called `src`.
 You can name your project anything you want inside of that.

-I am more interested in seeing a good, well-documented solution to a single problem than lots of partial, undocumented solutions to many problems.
-You can always add things to it after things are working right.